venkateshprasad23/Multi-Object-Detection/README.md

 # Multi-Object-Detection

-Course Project for ECE 285 Special Topics in Robotics : Machine Learning for Image Processing
+Course Project for ECE 285 Special Topics in Robotics : Machine Learning for Image Processing, completed by Team Pullingos.

 ## Getting Started